Updated: May 4, 2026

 On-set protocol:

-Designate clear roles and communication chains
+Designate specific roles and communication chains

 Create a quiet, focused environment for performers